mhmedwagih1324/Dataset-Creation/README.md

 0 that is found on the top and bottom borders.
 - for the zeros that may occur in the middle of the image, we average the values of the neighbouring pixels.
+### 'add_image_to_dataset.m' algorithm
+- specify a password before adding an image to the dataset, and prompt the user for it and compare the input with the specified password.
+- load the image to be added and load the dataset.
+- reshape the image and depth and stack them onto the dataset.
+- save the updated dataset and tell the user to commit the change to the the github repository.